 The course fee is € 3.150,-.
 Group discounts are available if you participate with three or more colleagues in this course.
 Email us for more information.
 The course language is English.

 For questions or more information about this course, please email email@example.com or call +31(70) 37 38 695.

 Participants in our courses are predominantly funded by their own employer (municipalities, Ministries, NGOs and training or research institutes) or by a donor or development agency.
 If you are looking for additional funding opportunities, there are a few organisations you could approach.

 The Netherlands Organisation for International Cooperation in Higher Education (Nuffic) offers scholarships for training courses in the Netherlands.
 These scholarships seek to develop and strengthen the skills, instincts, and abilities of professionals to enable their organisations and communities to succeed in an ever-changing world.

-The course will take place in The Hague from 31 May to 11 June 2021.
-The application deadline is 23 April 2021.
+The application deadline is 5 February 2021.
 Incomplete applications will be neither accepted nor considered in the selection process.

 Payments received before the deadline will be reimbursed.
 However, an administration fee of €150 will be charged to fulfill this request.
 We strongly encourage you to start with the visa application procedure at least six weeks before the start of the training programme in order to prevent late cancellation.

 A cancellation fee of 50% of the course fee will be charged for participants cancelling between four and two weeks prior to the start of the training.
 If you cancel your participation within the two-week period before the start of the course, then you will be required to pay 80% of the course fee.